jillalberts/privacy-glasses/README.md

 - This plugin does not provide any security against anything other than someone casually reading off of your screen.

 - This plugin does not connect to the internet for any reason.
+(However, if you click one of the links in the settings dialog then Obsidian will launch your browser to load the website.)

 ### 💪 For power users